douglasmason/bayes_covid_model/README.md

 **Per-state results provided at [Figure Browser](https://htmlpreview.github.io/?https://github.com/douglasmason/covid_model/blob/master/plot_browser_moving_window_statsmodels_only/index.html) and tabulated within the [CSV](https://covid-figures.s3-us-west-2.amazonaws.com/2020_05_12_date_moving_window_21_days_statsmodels_only/simplified_state_report.csv)**

-*We are looking for more compute resources so we can provide results for each state on a daily basis at high fidelity, requiring 10x more samples.
-If you would like to help please contact the contributors.*
+~~*We are looking for more compute resources so we can provide results for each state on a daily basis at high fidelity, requiring 10x more samples.
+If you would like to help please contact the contributors.*~~

+*Thank You to Digital Ocean and Black Sails Consulting for access to compute resources for this project.*

 *We've currently implemented a simple photo browser to help readers deep-dive.
 If you would like to design an interface for people to easily find their state and the metrics that matter to them, please contact the contributors.*